linode/docs/docs/websites/cms/turbocharge-wordpress-search-with-solr.md

 The backing up of search data is not critical, since it can always be recreated from the WordPress database; however, for very large blogs with thousands of posts and attachments, backing up and restoring search data will be much faster than recreating it.
 Overall, when migrating or merging a blog from another WordPress server, the recommended approach is to *recreate* the search data.

-After a migration or merger, go to the **Solr Operations** option located at the WPSOLR plugin section of your administration panel and press the **Load documents incrementally in the Solr index** to recreate the search data.
+After a migration or merger, go to the **Solr Operations** option located at the WPSOLR plugin section of your administration panel and press the **Synchronize Wordpress with my Solr index** to recreate the search data.